"Does there not exist a high ridge where the mountainside of 'scientific' knowledge joins the opposite slope of 'artistic' imagination?"

 As a dedicated naturalist and an inquisitive artist, I attempt to approach my subjects with new eyes every time I draw or paint.
 To me, art and science are inseparable, as both rely on the use of keen observation to bypass preconceptions about a subject and understand its true nature.
 Each discipline informs and enriches the other.
 Drawing is the best way I know to explore, celebrate, and document the beauty and intricacy of the natural world, and to ignite that same passion in others.
 I invite you to share my interest, delight, and concern for this planet by exploring my artwork and website.

-Raven and the Red Ball, my pictorial storybook chronicling the adventures of a black lab and a raven on a snowy day, is NOW AVAILABLE from various bookstores, amazon.com, directly from the author, or online through Pomegranate Press at:
+Raven and the Red Ball, Pomegranate Press, 2013.
+This pictorial storybook chronicles the adventures of a black lab and a raven on a snowy day.
+Available from local bookstores, online sellers, and directly from the publisher at: http://www.pomegranate.com/a225.html